biothings/biothings_explorer/docs/README-writing-x-bte.md

 It can be helpful to paste the yaml into the SmartAPI [editor](https://smart-api.info/editor) or a [yaml-viewer](https://jsonformatter.org/yaml-viewer) to check that the yaml has been written correctly.
 The SmartAPI editor is nice in that it'll also check that all references are used correctly.

 To test that the yaml can be used properly by BTE, you can install a local version of BTE (using [bte-trapi-workspace](https://github.com/biothings/bte-trapi-workspace)).
+If you have any issues installing BTE, contact a member of the BTE team.
 Then you can:

 * modify the `packages/@biothings-explorer/bte-trapi/src/config/smartapi_overrides.json` file.
 Set `only_overrides` to `true`, and put a key-value pair into the `apis` section.
 The key can be arbitrary, and the value can be a file path (starting with file:/// for absolute paths) or a link to a raw yaml file.
 See the instructions [here](https://github.com/biothings/BioThings_Explorer_TRAPI#using-api_overridetrue) for details on this.
 * run `API_OVERRIDE=true npm run smartapi_sync --workspace='@biothings-explorer/bte-trapi'` to set BTE to only use the API yaml you're testing